proximax-storage/xpx-chain-devportal-docs/docs/guides/aggregate-transaction/creating-an-escrow-with-aggregate-bonded-transaction.md

 **How is it applied to Proximax Sirius-Chain?**

-Normalizing the language into Sirius-Chain related concepts:
+Normalising the language into Sirius-Chain related concepts:

 **contractual arrangement**